jdefrance7/SeniorDesignProject/README.md

 #### PX4

-Custom PX4 Firmware stack to read the incomming orientation data and publish it to an internal messaging system.
+Custom PX4 Firmware stack to read the incomming orientation data and publish it to the flight controller's internal messaging system.

 ## Acknowledgements